antaresproject/docs/docs/core_modules/translations.md

 ## Synchronization

-Synchronization of translations is responsible for correct recognition of translation files' paths in respective components and modules, and changes' register in database.
-Translations presented on the list are downloaded from database from the `tbl_translations` table.
-Synchronization happens automatically each time you enter the translations' list provided that the translations have not been published.
-Removal of the translation files from the catalogue `resources\lang\{area}\antares\` causes the necessity of repeated publication.
+Synchronization of translations is responsible for correct recognition of translation files' paths in respective components and modules, and the register of changes in the database.
+Translations presented on the list are downloaded from the database from the `tbl_translations` table.
+Synchronization is perfromed automatically each time you enter the translations' list provided that the translations have not been published.
+Removal of the translation files from the directory `resources\lang\{area}\antares\` will result in the necessity of another publication.